Easy Homemade Strawberry Shortcake

 - ¼ cup white sugar

-- 1 teaspoon vanilla (you could also use lemon juice instead)
+- 1 teaspoon vanilla (you could also use lemon juice and lemon zest instead)

 For the whipped cream